 Spade bits are going to cover the smallest of your wood boring needs.
 In fact, the smallest spade bits can be in the same range as a standard wood drill bit.
-Often called flat boring bits (or variations on that), spade bits can be found in diameters of 1/4″ to 1-1/2″
+Often called flat boring bits (or variations on that), spade bits come in diameters between 1/4″ and 1-1/2″

 Spade bits like Milwaukee Flat Boring Bits have a shape that resembles a paddle.
 A brad point or threaded tip guides the bit into the wood and through the cut.
 The sharpened edges of the bit take small slices of wood out and eject them out of the hole.
-Spade bits can be used in high speed mode up to 1″ in diameter and sometimes larger, depending on the design.
-The largest spade bits need to be used in low speed mode to deliver more torque to the bit.
+Use spade bits in high-speed mode up to 1″ in diameter and sometimes larger, depending on the design.
+The largest spade bits typically require low-speed mode to deliver the required torque to the bit.

-A good, sharp spade bit will allow you to apply minimal down force on your drill to make the cut.
+A good, sharp spade bit lets you apply minimal downforce on your drill to make the cut.
 You can put additional pressure on it to drill faster, but it isn’t necessary.
 Particularly with larger bits, you’ll want to use your drill’s side handle if it has one.
 Today’s drills deliver a lot of torque and the bit can bind up causing the drill to twist your wrist or elbow painfully.
-Some spade bits have a 1/4″ hex shank that can be attached to your impact driver.
-Spade bits are less expensive than other wood boring choices.
+Some spade bits have a 1/4″ hex shank that you can attach to your impact driver.
+Spade bits are less expensive than other wood-boring choices.

 When to Use Spade Bits

 Spade bits like Milwaukee Flat Boring Bits are a great option for cutting holes up to 1″ in wood that doesn’t require a fine finish.
 The breakthrough with a spade bit can be rather unsightly though.
-If you’re going to be leaving one side as the finished surface, drill into that side and let the breakthrough happen on the side that will be hidden.
+If you’re going to be leaving one side as the finished surface, drill into that side and let the breakthrough happen on the side you can’t see.
 Once you need to drill holes over an inch (and no longer in high speed with a spade bit), it’s time to look at hole saws.

 Wood Boring with Hole Saws